 In a nutshell, if you want the design to be perfect and right on point, you need to clearly define your target audience in the design brief.

-4. What’s the Scope of the Project?
+Step 4.
+Mention Scope of the Project

 In this part, the designer has to lay out exactly what he and his team are going to work on – whether it is a new webpage, a new logo, or an entire ad campaign.